openvinotoolkit/openvino/inference-engine/ie_bridges/c/samples/object_detection_sample_ssd/README.md

 Options:

     -h                      Print a usage message.
     -i "<path>"             Required.
-Path to an .bmp image.
+Path to one or more .bmp images.
     -m "<path>"             Required.
 Path to an .xml file with a trained model.
       -l "<absolute_path>"  Required for CPU custom layers.
 Absolute path to a shared library with the kernels implementations.
           Or